10 Things You Need To Know In Advertising This Morning

-Grab your morning coffee and settle into the day with the most important advertising news.
+Good morning, kick off your week with the most important advertising stories of the day.

-1. Brands are rushing to advertise on WWE’s Netflix-for-Wrestling.
-Pepsi, Mattel and Kmart are the first advertisers on the WWE Network streaming service.
+1. David Beckham is starring in a campaign to raise awareness about the spread of Ebola.
+The Unicef video will be screened across West Africa.

-2. Here’s why programmatic is killing the traditionalist creativity in advertising.
-The “Mad Men” days of old could soon be over, with the evolution of a new breed of maths-based creativity.
+2. Adweek has explored Samsung’s mission to find the next selfie moment.
+Samsung’s director of media and partnerships Amber Mayo says it won’t be another selfie: “It’s kind of been done.”

 Business Insider Emails & Alerts